melt-umn/ableC-lvars/README.md

 #### Big Example:

-Create big array of customers (?) and read through the array
++ Create big array of customers (?) and read through the array
++ Get rid of dependence on number of customers and number of stores/store data entries
++ Add frees as needed

 #### POPL Paper:

-+ Explicitly spell out 1) here's a problem and 2) the LVars example solves this problem.
++ Future work-- way to nicely implement sets for unknown data type for users to access without set-up, other "pre-fab" data structures
 + Add in stuff with running example
-+ Why use over library (e.g., haskell, ex. infer lattice from lvar, etc., nicer syntax, templating, prefer C over Haskell etc.)
-+ Focus more on the combined result portion in the example

 "But suppose that we want to concurrently insert two strings that happen to share a prefix — suppose, for instance, that one thread is trying to insert '1100' while another is trying to insert '1111'.
 Now we have a dilemma.
 If one thread writes into the topmost IVar for 1, but the other thread has gotten there first and done its insertion, we’ll raise a multiple-put error.
 So we need to check for emptiness before doing a write — but there’s no way to do so, since the only deterministic way to read from an IVar is to make a get call that will block until the IVar is full.
 So, each thread will have to block waiting for the other — even though the result of the two writes would be the same regardless of the order in which they occurred.
 If we were using LVars instead of IVars, then the two inserting threads could happily race to write their shared prefix, with no risk of nondeterminism, since they’d both be writing the same thing!"